harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 Over the last few months, I have spent a bunch of time talking to states and various European countries about Exposure Notification.

-The U.S. folks were trying to understand the efficacy, and the E.U. folks were trying to tell their story about it's effectiveness.
+The U.S. folks were trying to understand the efficacy, and the E.U. folks were trying to tell their story about its effectiveness.

 It turned out to be an amazing opportunity to convene some of the best folks who thought about efficacy with the folks who had questions about it.